Join my community and receive my free ebook! Subscribe now >>

 Most women will experience an increase in blood pressure after menopause occurs.
 The risk factors of developing high blood pressure also increase in postmenopausal women, especially when you consider the difference in premenopausal women.

-My first hysterectomy was to only remove my uterus due to painful periods, serious clots and a baseball size fibroid.
+With my hysterectomy I only remove my uterus due to painful periods, serious clots and a baseball size fibroid.
 My ovaries were not removed then, so my body was still protected by my body's natural estrogen.

-I was only forty-one at the time of my first surgery.
+I was only in my 40s at the time of my first surgery.

 The fact that my ovaries were still there protected me from the increased risk of a heart attack along with my high blood pressure medication.

 What most women might not know, and I was also not aware of at the time, is that after ten years of the removal of your ovaries you are at a much higher risk for heart attacks, stroke and other cardiovascular diseases.

 For women the symptoms for a heart attack, are not as well-known as those of men.

 Purchase and read Dr. Dale’s book and learn how to help your body do what it was designed to do for you to start looking and feeling your best.

 Doctors believe that the numerous changes that occur in women during menopause lead to this increased risk of developing high blood pressure.
 The changes during your menopause are related to the changes happening in your ovaries, that brings on hormonal changes that can lead to your increased risk.

 Another factor that can sometimes play a role in the development of high blood pressure in women after menopause, is the use of medications to treat menopausal symptoms.

 For example, hormone replacement therapy, or HRT, is often used to balance hormones in the woman’s body.
 However, HRT can also increase your blood pressure.
 Studies have stated that HRT ages your organs and bodily system.